Frimkron/PHPCalFeed/README.md

 2 Requirements
 --------------

+### Essential

-* Requires a webserver serving PHP 5
+* Requires a webserver running PHP 5.3 or later
 * Requires write permission to its directory on the webserver

+### Optional

 * PHP's JSON module is required for JSON input and output
 * PHP's XML DOM module is required for XML and XHTML output
+* PHP must be configured to allow remote requests in order to use remote file input
+* PHP's OpenSSL module is required for remote requests over HTTPS

 3 User Guide